Past Board Members

 Ginger Stones

-Ginger Stones has more than 30 years of experience working in the Canadian Federal Government and in the Canadian private sector.
-Her last position with the Federal Public Service was that of Director General Environment for the Department of National Defence.
-Ginger has in depth knowledge and experience in managing a variety of clean-ups under the Federal program for contaminated sites.
-While at DND, she was involved in the Distant Early Warning (DEW) Line clean-up in the Arctic.
-This was a $583 Million multi- year clean- up of 21 former radar sites.
+Ginger Stones served as GMOB Director from 2015 to 2019.
+Ginger has more than 30 years of experience working in the Canadian Federal Government and in the Canadian private sector.
+Her last position with the Federal Public Service was that of Director General of Environment for the Department of National Defence.
+She has extensive knowledge and experience in managing contaminated site remediation projects under the federal program for contaminated sites.
+While at the Department of National Defense, she was involved in the Distant Early Warning (DEW) Line clean-up in the Arctic, which was a $583 million multi-year clean up of 21 former radar sites.